 Berberine belongs to a class of naturally occurring alkaloids found in the roots, rhizomes, and stem bark of a number of plant species, and has been used for thousands of years in Chinese herbal medicines for treatment of diarrhea, metabolic syndrome, and infertility.

-Research shows that in treatment of insulin resistance, berberine has efficacy rates similar to that of metformin.11 In addition, berberine was found to reduce LH and testosterone production while increasing sex hormone binding globulin (SHBG).
+Research shows that in the treatment of insulin resistance, berberine has efficacy rates similar to that of metformin.11 In addition, berberine was found to reduce LH and testosterone production while increasing sex hormone-binding globulin (SHBG).
 This reduces bioavailable testosterone and related hyperandrogenic symptoms.
 These beneficial effects were not found with the use of metformin alone!

 Myo-inositol is a naturally-occurring inositol isomer.
 It helps promote the activities of the ovaries through its role as a precursor to inositol 1, 4, 5-triphosphate (InsP3), which regulates menstrual cycle hormones and oocyte maturation.

 Myo-inositol is the precursor to inositol triphosphate, a second messenger or intracellular signaling molecule released in response to the first messenger (usually hormones).